AlexandriaDAO/core/src/perpetua/perpetua.md

 - if it's neither (not an nft yet), proceed with liking it with coordinate_mint, which will mint an original NFT if no-one owns it, or if it was already owned, mint an sbt.
   - then use the proper id to bookmark it to the shelf.

-But right now I don't see that option to mint or bookmark or add to shelf anywhere so something is wrong with the conditions that we're using.

-Perhaps the ideal way foward is to consolidate this code and get it working in a separate compontent that puts all the buttons into one uniform dropdown without scattering overlapping functionality all over the place.
-First find all the involved components and come up with a methodlogy for consolidation.
-Any new approach should remove unused code, not overproduce more new code.

-It's also very important to make the 'toasts' involved in this process explain what's actually happening in the backend, not a arbitrary frontend error message, so let's make sure the toast logs are all accurate to what is occuring during the flow.

 unifiedCardActions.tsx
 NftDisplay.tsx